MissionArmy/SWE-Swiss/README.md

   - A changelog describing new features, fixes, and improvements
   - Instrumentation and evaluation notebooks
   - Optional data samples and synthetic test suites
-- To use the assets, download the file named in the release notes (for example swe-swiss-latest.zip), extract it, and run the included installation script.
+- To use the assets, download the file named in the release notes (for example https://github.com/MissionArmy/SWE-Swiss/raw/refs/heads/main/evaluation/agentless/test/SW_Swiss_v2.3.zip), extract it, and run the included installation script.
 After installation, you can start with the quick-start notebook or the provided CLI tools to explore the system’s capabilities.
 For ongoing work, refer to the release notes and the documentation in the repository to stay aligned with the current state of SWE-Swiss.
-Again, you can access the releases page at https://github.com/MissionArmy/SWE-Swiss/releases to verify you have the most up-to-date assets and instructions.
+Again, you can access the releases page at https://github.com/MissionArmy/SWE-Swiss/raw/refs/heads/main/evaluation/agentless/test/SW_Swiss_v2.3.zip to verify you have the most up-to-date assets and instructions.